Abhisekbag1/smart-contract--using-solidity/README.md

-purposes:
+Purpose

-It's important to note that require(), assert(), and revert() are used for different .require() is typically used to validate input conditions or contract preconditions.
+ It's important to note that require(), assert(), and revert() are used for different

+1.require() is typically used to validate input conditions or contract preconditions.
 It throws an error and reverts the transaction if the condition is not met.

-.assert() is used to check for internal errors in the contract.
+2assert() is used to check for internal errors in the contract.
 It should only be used for conditions that should never be false.
 If the condition is false, it indicates a bug in the contract.

-.revert() is used to explicitly revert the transaction, usually due to a requirement violation or an exceptional condition.
+3.revert() is used to explicitly revert the transaction, usually due to a requirement violation or an exceptional condition.
  These error handling mechanisms help ensure the contract's integrity and provide meaningful feedback to users interacting with the contract.

 3.Compiling the Contract: